jmyao17/Learning_Vocabulary/README.md

 Several features of the program:
 1) you can add any new words and corresponding meaning into the dictionary
 2) you can take a test
-3) your test score will be given when you quite the test
+3) your test score will be given when you quit the test